xu1nan/MUSDTA/README.md

 The directory of Python packages required for the dependencies should be placed in a requirements file.

 # Data preparation
-The MUSDTA data is downloaded from https://...

-The Pertrainmodel is downloaded from https://...

 1.Unpacking data.zip